martinhbramwell/CellMergeWorkAround/README.md

 Cell Merge Work Around
 ===================

-This tool provides a work around for the bug in Google Apps Script (Issue 618 -- http://code.google.com/p/google-apps-script-issues/issues/detail?id=618) that you cannot not detect if cells are merged.
+This tool provides a work around for the bug in Google Apps Script (Issue 618 -- http://code.google.com/p/google-apps-script-issues/issues/detail?id=618) that it provides you with no way to determine if cells are merged.

 Usage
 ------

 	A tool for getting the row and column spans of a single sheet in a Google Drive Spreadsheet.
-With Google requires authentication *even if* a document is "Public to anyone on the web".
+(Note that, for command line access, Google requires client authentication *even if* a document is "Public to anyone on the web").'

+    usage = "usage: %prog [options] arg"

 	optional arguments:
 	  -h, --help            show this help message and exit